Frequently Asked

 - What payment methods do you accept?

-- Card via Stripe Checkout (Visa, Mastercard, Amex, Apple Pay, Google Pay) or direct bank transfer to our NAB account (BSB 063-147, account 10834052, account name Mark Andrews).
+- Card via Stripe Checkout (Visa, Mastercard, Amex, Apple Pay, Google Pay) or direct bank transfer using the NAB account details on your invoice.
 Bank transfer is preferred for ongoing managed-services subscriptions to avoid 1.7% Stripe fees.

 - When am I billed?

-- Recurring management fees are billed monthly in advance on the 1st of the month.
-The Conductor setup fee is invoiced at project start and due before build work begins.
-Bolt-ons follow the same cadence — monthly bolt-ons join the monthly invoice; one-off bolt-ons are invoiced when the work starts.
+- Recurring monthly fees are billed monthly in advance on the 1st of the month.
+The one-off Foundation step is invoiced at project start and due before build work begins.
+Add-ons follow the same cadence: monthly add-ons join the monthly invoice, one-off add-ons are invoiced when the work starts.

 - Can I get a refund?

-- Recurring fees are not pro-rated on cancellation, but no further charges apply once you cancel — so the worst case is you pay for one month after deciding to leave.
-The Conductor setup fee is non-refundable once build work begins (typically within 24 hours of project start).
+- Recurring fees are not pro-rated on cancellation, but no further charges apply once you cancel, so the worst case is you pay for one month after deciding to leave.
+The one-off Foundation step is non-refundable once work begins (typically within 24 hours of project start).

 Support & operations